Menu•SiteMap | History

 This article may seem to contravene MB's Site Standards and would not have been accepted as a current submission.
 An exception has been made because of its historical value.
 For an explanation of MB's position on this article, see the following 'Introduction' and the notes throughout.
 GAR

-This article is from a very faint typescript of an article by Professor George T. Stokes which appeared in 'The Contemporary Review', October 1885, Vol. 48: 537-552.
+This article is from a very faint typescript of an article by Professor George T. Stokes which appeared in 'The Contemporary Review', October 1885, Volume 48: 537-552.

 A historian's chief responsibility is to present thoroughly researched and authenticated facts, objectively and free from personal bias.